To view this article as a PowerPoint click here.

 The Unanswered Reason Why

 The most radical newspapers of the day, such as The Star and Rand Daily Mail praised the leniency of the Court in giving away the lightest possible sentence for such violent crimes.
-In 1964, anyone in America, or Britain, or France, who committed such crimes would have been executed.
+In 1964, anyone in America, or Britain, or France, or anywhere else in Africa, who committed such crimes would have been executed.

 Just and Fair

 Even the Rand Daily Mail, the most outspoken, liberal newspaper at the time in South Africa and, in many ways, a supporter of Mandela and the ANC, wrote about the sentences passed by the judge: "The sentences pronounced by Judge De Wet at the close of the Rivonia trial are both wise and just.
 The law is best served when there is firmness tinged with mercy, and this was the case yesterday.
 The sentences could not have been less severe than those imposed.
 The men found guilty had planned sabotage on a wide scale and had conspired for armed revolution.
 As the judge pointed out yesterday, the crime of which they were found guilty was really high treason.
 The death penalty would have been justified."

 These are the facts of history.
 Sentencing Mandela to imprisonment, instead of letting him be hanged, was an act of mercy on the part of his political enemies.
 Mandela had, therefore, every reason to be grateful and no reason to harbour a grudge against them.
 He owed his life to them.